 To my way of thinking, there are two types of affiliate marketers out there:

 - The website type – This is where you build a website to promote products in a single niche by writing posts with links included in them.
-These posts are generally written to solve problems and assist readers to make their purchases accordingly – e.g. 3 best clippers for poodles etc. These types of affiliate marketers tend to stick to the one niche (or a couple of sub-niches) in their sites.
+These posts are generally written to review products and solve problems and assist readers to make their purchases accordingly – e.g. 3 best clippers for poodles etc. These types of affiliate marketers tend to stick to the one niche (or a couple of sub-niches) in their sites.

 - The non-website type – Marketers here usually promote products on a case by case basis and can change from niche to niche as new options arise or interests/fads change.
 Single niche marketing is not usually done here however there can be exceptions of course.